 What is auto enrolment?

-In 2012, changes to the rules around pensions made it compulsory for employers to give their employees the option of joining a workplace pension scheme.
-These changes have come into effect over the last five years, starting with the largest companies and moving down to anyone who employs another person.
+In 2012, changes to the rules around pensions made it compulsory for employers to make arrangements for employees who fulfill certain conditions to become members of a workplace pension scheme.
+These changes were phased in, starting with the largest companies and moving down to anyone who employs another person.

-From 1 October 2017, auto-enrolment responsibilities will start at the same time as PAYE responsibilities.
+Since 1 October 2017, auto enrolment duties have started at the same time as PAYE responsibilities.

 In order to be eligible for auto enrolment, employees must: